Build Power with Glute Bridges: 7 Variations Every Runner Should Try

 6. Repeat for the desired number of reps.

 For the weighted glute bridge, you will need a dumbbell or kettlebell to add resistance.
-This variation will increase the difficulty as you must extend your hips with added weight.
+This variation increases the difficulty because you must extend your hips with added weight.

 This variation is excellent if your focus is on gaining strength.